zeyaoz/zeyaoz.github.i/essays/final-project-idea.md

 ## Mockup Page Ideas

-This project will be structured like a renting/borrowing website with a central authority.
+This project will be structured similar to a renting/borrowing website with a central authority who manages what items can be borrowed and who can borrow them.

 **Roles:**
 Users will be able to log into the website, browse the directory for resources that are relevant to them through a specialized search function, and reserve items or rooms for later pick up and use.